PALS Registration Form

 The PALS Provider course is intended for first-time participants.
 The course lasts two days, with Day 1 from 8 a.m.-4:30 p.m. and Day 2 from 8 a.m.-3:45 p.m.
 BLS certification is strongly recommended.
 The next available classes are:

-*This program has been approved by the American Association of Critical Care Nurses (AACN) for 12.75 Contact Hours, Synergy CERP Category A, File number 00018445.
+This program has been approved by the American Association of Critical Care Nurses (AACN) for 12.75 contact hours Synergy CERP Category A, File number 00018898.
+Effective September 9, 2015, this program has been approved by the American Association of Critical Care Nurses (AACN) for 12.75 contact hours Synergy CERP Category A, File number 00019336.

 PALS Refresher course